doekman/awkcss/README.md

 ## Installation

-After downloading this repository, add the following to your `~/.profile` file¹ (the script needs to be _sourced_ because it is implemented as a shell function):
+After downloading this repository, add the following to your `~/.bashrc` file¹ (the script needs to be _sourced_ because it is implemented as a shell function):

 	. awkcss.bash

-_Optional_: when using Textmate (or compatible editor), you could install [AWK syntax highlighting][awk-tmLanguage].
-Installing [ok-bash][] will enhance your experience while working with this repository (while making you smarter in the process).

 ## Usage